Year 1 & 2

 - Take time with students to welcome and introduce them to the GP surgery.
 At the beginning discuss infection control and hand washing (available as a link in the Teachers area of the website), patient safety issues, and appropriate dress code.

-- The teaching in Clinical Attachment should closely reflect what has been taught in CSEC.
+- The teaching in Clinical Attachment should closely reflect what has been taught in CSEC so a detailed timetable will be provided.

-- Note the DOCS- a formative feedback exercise that must be completed for each student
+- Note DOCS ( Direct Observation of Clinical Skills)- this is a formative feedback exercise that must be completed for each student

 - The students are also undertaking Family Attachment experience and Clinical